fin-ger/htmlmerge/README.md

 Stylesheets linked via `@import` will be merged, too.
 If a media query is given with `@import` the scripts skips the import because this stylesheet is not needed for all devices.
 The generated *merged* html will be written to the given output file.
-If there is not output file given the script will write it to `merged.html`.
+If there is no output file given the script will save to `merged.html`.

 ### Author ###